shieldsmi/Goodeats-Challenge-MA-Data-Analyst-/README.md

 # Goodeats-Challenge-MA-Data-Analyst-
-Repository of data and write-up for State of MA competency test This is all done in RStudio
+Repository of data, visuals, and script for State of MA competency test This is all done in RStudio